 Saudi covert (and sometimes not so covert) moral and financial support

-As we see in recent events, decapitation appears to be
+for what we call terrorism. - As we see in recent events, decapitation appears to be

 a particular predilection for Islamist extremists.
 Naturally, the Saudi